Explicit equivalence between the spectral localizer and local Chern and winding markers: Brief introduction to local markers

 which qualitatively recovers known rigorous results \cite{Cerjan_2024tutorial}.

-For simplicity in the following analysis, we will take $x'=0$ so that $x'$ is at the center of the bulk.
+For simplicity in the following analysis, we will take $x'$ in the center of the bulk and set the origin such that $x'=0$.
 We will then consider a large sample where the distance $R$ from the boundary to the center tends to infinity $R \xrightarrow{} \infty$ so that the lower bound on $\kappa$ can be dismissed.

-As the spectral localizer is gapped, we can separate its eigenvalues into positive and negative eigenvalues.
+Since the spectral localizer has a gap around the zero energy, we can separate its eigenvalues into positive and negative eigenvalues.
 The spectral localizer index ${I}_\text{SL}$ is then defined as half the signature of $\hat{L}$: the number of positive eigenvalue minus the number of negative ones divided by two.
-Defining the flattened localizer operator $\hat{L}_\text{F}=\hat{L}(\hat{L}^2)^{-1/2}$, where all the positive and negatives eigenvalues of $\hat{L}$ are mapped to $+1$ and $-1$, respectively, such index can also be expressed as the trace of $\hat{L}_\text{F}$
+Defining the flattened localizer operator $\hat{L}_\text{F}=\hat{L}(\hat{L}^2)^{-1/2}$, where all the positive and negatives eigenvalues of $\hat{L}$ are mapped to $+1$ and $-1$, respectively, the index can also be expressed as the trace of $\hat{L}_\text{F}$

 where the trace $\Tr'$ is taken over the additional Clifford degrees of freedom in addition to the real-space trace.
 This index is the topological invariant for both classes A and AIII, provided we choose $\hat{L}$ according to dimensionality, as defined in Eq.~\eqref{eq:localizers}.